zpl-c/zpl/README.md

 * [librg](https://github.com/zpl-c/librg) - Pure C game networking library for building simple and elegant cross-platform client-server solutions.

-# How to use this library?
+# How to get this library?

 There are several options in getting ZPL to work: